• Skip to main content

 Storage Suggestions

-If freezing, they stay freshest if you wrap them individually and store in an airtight container like a plastic bag.
+If freezing, they stay freshest if you wrap them individually and store them in an airtight container like a plastic bag.
 You can keep them in a container but they might be more likely to get a little freezer burned if kept in the freezer for longer than a month.

 Frequently Asked Questions